Online Bachelor of Science in Biochemistry

 Invalid phone number.
 Please try again.

-Our online biochemistry degree includes both online and in-person lab courses.
-Organic chemistry and biochemistry labs must be completed in person, while other lab science requirements, such as general chemistry and physics, can be completed through eScience lab kits and online labs.
+This online biochemistry degree includes both online and in-person lab courses.
+Many of your lab requirements, such as in physics and general chemistry courses, can be completed online using at-home lab kits.

-Online students in the biochemistry program have access to academic and pre-health advisors who support their success in the program.
+In this program, you’ll have access to academic and pre-health advisors who will support your success through every step of your journey.
 As a biochemistry student, you’ll receive advising specific to your desired career path.
-Advisors can also help you find research experiences, clinical internships and community service near your home.
-To learn more about ASU’s pre-health education programs, please visit the ASU pre-health website.
+Advisors can also help you find research experiences, clinical internships and community service near you.
+Visit ASU’s pre-health site to learn more about these opportunities.

 Watch video

-The curriculum for this online biochemistry degree prepares you for further academic and professional pursuits.
-You can expect to cover topics ranging from general chemistry and physics, as well as high-level electives aligned with your personal goals.
+The curriculum in this program prepares you for further academic and professional pursuits in science.
+In your courses, you’ll cover topics such as general chemistry and physics, as well as high-level electives aligned with your goals.
 Specific courses include:

 BCH 341: Physical Chemistry with a Biological Focus